 Rainbows' existence depends on the conical photoreceptors in your eyes.
 To animals without this, the rainbow does not exist.
 But, you and I, can bring so much to our travel.
 The much includes our previous travels, our own unique experiences, our world view, our culture, our education, and just the things that make us who we are.
 So you just don't look at the rainbow, you recreate it.

 This is really the theme of a more meaningful travel.
-Everybody looks at the same thing but what you see depends on what you have brought to the place.
+Everybody looks at the same thing but what you see depends on what you bring to the place.

-An example of this, I did my homework on Ephesus when we planned to travel to Turkey.
-And so, we saw the home of Mary, the mother of Jesus, St. Paul preaching in the Roman theatre, St. John the Apostle with Mary walking the streets and supporting the early Christian communities.
+As an example, I did my homework on Ephesus when we planned to travel to Turkey and so, we saw the home of Mary, the mother of Jesus, St. Paul preaching in the Roman theatre, St. John the Apostle with Mary walking the streets and supporting the early Christian communities.

 Another experience was in South Africa.
 How much more South Africa meant to us when we steeped ourselves in in the process.
 As we roam Capetown, we did it with the Boers as we read their tale in Michener's, The Covenant.
 We read a vibrant tale of people living what is now history.

 Planning our trip to Penang, I just finished Amitav Ghosh with interesting characters set in the sub-continent and I look forward to see traces of what Malaya was then.
 We even booked ourselves in the Eastern and Oriental Hotel established in 1885 by the Sarkies Brothers.
 Maybe, our memory can go back to the time when Rudyard Kipling stayed there.

 There are so many perspectives to a place, a person, a picture, an art, and history that we use to give more meaning to what we enjoy best in our travel.
 Your travel is only limited by your imagination.
 Let your imagination soar to varying heights.